CroneKorkN/rbcm/README.md

 ## groups

 Groups can be used to apply definition to multiple nodes.
-They also reside in the `definitions/`-directory.

 ```ruby
 group :dhcp_clients do